MahmadSharaf/Cheat-Sheets/Product Management/Nanodegree.md

 ### Timelines

+- It is used to visualize tasks that need to be done to deliver the product.
+It presents task dependencies, resource allocations, workflows schedules, and deadlines.
+- Timelines has a fixed start and end dates.
+It incorporates sprint cycles with the product's short time strategies.
 - Assess the expected timelines according to the design and engineering teams feedback.
 - If the product is large, it can be split into milestones.
 In which each milestone can be a standalone project and the following milestones will add more features into the project.
+- Timelines components:
+	1. Product Improvements
+	2. Resources Management
+	3. Risk Management
+	4. Deadline

+### [Roadmap][1]

+- It identifies all the initiatives required for the creation and marketing of a product.
+- It is mainly used to visualize product's strategy that is aligned with business goals.
+- A roadmap streamlines business goals into strategic and executable paths.
+- A roadmap can span across multiple timelines for continuous product development.
+- A high-level roadmap explains the strategic course of action, with major milestones that you must complete to deliver your products on time.
+- Roadmap components:
+	1. Product Goal
+	2. Strategic Objectives
+	3. Major Features (Epics)
+	4. Releases Plans
+- Roadmap audiences are:
+	- Senior management
+	- External investors

 ### UX Design